ScienceFIT is REQUIRED for all incoming College of Science freshmen

 Housing for ScienceFIT

-Participants who have been approved as residents in one of the University's residence halls for the academic year will be allowed to move into their assigned room for an additional housing fee (TBD) on August 19, 2017 (Saturday) at your designated check-in time.
+Participants who have been approved as residents in one of the University's residence halls for the academic year can choose to move into their assigned room on August 19, 2017 (Saturday) for an additional $158.75 housing fee at your designated check-in time.
 You will receive your housing assignment from the Housing Office and designate your check-in time in July.

 NOTE: Guests (family members, friends, etc) are not allowed in residence halls rooms without the student present.